bhagya-gundal/Challenge-Writing/README.md

 ## Introduction:

+Learning to act optimally on time series data is of practical uses in various industries.
+The value of taking an action depends on future actions and states, which makes it difficult to be modeled using a conventional machine leanrning techniques.
+This is where reinforcement learning comes in picture.
 In this challenge you will be working on....

 ## Eligibility:
 The challenge is open to current Northeastern University students.